Morning-Du/Morning-Du.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: M.S.
-Student in <a href='https://stat.uchicago.edu/'>the Department of Statistics</a> at The University of Chicago
+Student in the <a href='https://stat.uchicago.edu/'>Department of Statistics</a> at The University of Chicago

 profile:
   align: right